-Some Nebraska lawmakers are working with the auto industry to open up the roads of their state to a very high-tech market: autonomous cars.
-The first proposal, made by Senator Tyson Larson, would open all roads in the state to be used by this experimental technology.
-“I want a statute that not only allows it, but allows the technology to grow,” Senator Larson explains.
+In 2018, Nebraska lawmakers began working with the auto industry to open up roads to a very high-tech market: autonomous cars.
 Indeed, the technology is growing.
 Some estimates say there will be around 10 million driverless cars on the road by 2020, and if Nebraska is at the heart of that revolution, that could mean big changes for the average Nebraskan driver.

 Of course, regardless of how these recent bills pan out, the reality of driverless cars on Nebraska highways (and nearly all highways for that matter) is a growing trend that will affect auto insurance across the board as insurers bend and change to accommodate new factors and risks.
 The true nature of what car insurance will look like in 5, 10, or 20 years is highly unknown, but as Nebraska reaches out its hand to the future, you can be sure that it will be very near the heart of that change.